jeffknupp/blog/in_progress/hardest_revisited.md

 wrote a [post](http://morepypy.blogspot.com/2011/08/we-need-software-transactional-memory.html)
 on the PyPy blog that generated quite a bit of discussion.
 In it, he outlined a plan to add support for *Software Transactional Memory (STM)* to PyPy.
-Software Transaction Memory (and *Hardware Transaction Memory (HTM)*) is used to treat modification of data as a *transaction*.
-A transaction is an atomic operation; it either goes through in it's entirety or is completely rolled back.
-In this case, the transaction is modification to Python objects.
+Software Transaction Memory (and *Hardware Transaction Memory (HTM)*) treats modification of data as a *transaction*.
+A transaction is an atomic operation; it either proceeds in it's entirety or is completely rolled back.
+In PyPy's case, transactions encapsulate modification of Python objects.

-It's an idea that has been around for a while.
-It's receiving more attention now because of the planned introduction of *Hardware Transaction Memory* into general purpose CPUs (*some* of Intel's new Haswell CPUs have support for TSX, Intel's extensions for HTM).
+It's an idea that has been around for a quite a while, but one that's receiving more  attention due to the planned introduction of  *Hardware Transaction Memory* into general purpose CPUs (*some* of Intel's new Haswell CPUs have support for TSX, Intel's extensions for HTM).
 In the most aggressive form of HTM,  there is no need to use syncronization primitives to protect shared data.
-With the most aggressive HTM, each modification is recorded by the CPU.
-When a transaction finishes, it simply checks if anyone else made changes to the memory in question.
-If no other modifications were made, the transaction suceeded and proceeds ormally.
+Each modification is recorded by the CPU; when a transaction finishes, the CPU checks if anyone else made changes to the memory in question.
+If no other modifications were made, the transaction suceeded and proceeds normally.
 If a modification was detected, the transaction is rolled back and and a "fallback" routine is executed.
 The fallback routine determines how (and if) the modification should be retried.

 This is a potential game-changer for multi-threaded programming.
-As "Python's Hardest Problem" described, multi-threaded programming is difficult due to both the cognitive load it burdens the developer with and the challenge in debugging/proving correctness of code.
-If the hardware, or software, magically handled concurrent access to data without requiring anything from the developer, multi-threaded programming would be *much* easier.
+As "Python's Hardest Problem" described, multi-threaded programming is difficult due to both the cognitive load it burdens the developer with and the challenge in debugging and proving the correctness of code.
+If the hardware (or software) magically handled concurrent access to data without requiring anything from the developer, multi-threaded programming would be *much* easier.

-But HTM has alway been experimental and hasn't yet gained traction.
-So, in 2011, Armin Rigo decided that STM was the the most promising avenue for creating a "GIL-less" PyPy.
-Progress has been slow for the past two years (for all the reasons that progress in any Open Source project is slow), but there are signs this is about to change.
-In a [post](http://morepypy .blogspot.com/2013/06/stm-on-drawing-board.html) earlier this month, Rigo cited a number of factors that would increase the pace of development and included a number of ideas for optimizing the implementation.
+But HTM remains quite experimental and hasn't yet gained traction.
+This is why, back in 2011, Armin Rigo decided that STM was the the most promising avenue for creating a "GIL-less" PyPy.
+Progress has been slow for the past two years (for all the reasons that progress on any Open Source project is slow), but there are signs this is about to change.
+In a [post](http://morepypy.blogspot.com/2013/06/stm-on-drawing-board.html) earlier this month, Rigo cited a number of factors that would increase the pace of development and included a number of ideas for optimizing the implementation.